 What Is GSA?

-The Greenwich Scholarship Association is a 501(c)(3) non-profit organization that awards need-based scholarships from local sponsor organizations and families to students who reside in Greenwich or attend Greenwich High School and have a demonstrated financial need.
+The Greenwich Scholarship Association is a 501(c)(3) non-profit organization that awards need-based scholarships from local sponsor organizations and families to students who reside in Greenwich or attend a school in Greenwich and have a demonstrated financial need.
 GSA matches qualifying students with scholarships based on criteria set forth by each sponsor (e.g., extracurricular involvement, GPA, intended major, etc.).
 After your GSA interview in May, you may be chosen to receive a particular award at which point you will be notified.

 What does ‘need-based scholarship’ mean?